Extra automorphisms of cyclic orbifolds of lattice vertex operator algebras: Introduction

+Recall that the case where the order of $g$ is $2$, that is, $g$ is the $-1$-isometry, has been studied in \cite{Sh04}; $V_L^{\hat{g}}$ has extra automorphisms if and only if $L$ can be constructed by Construction B from a doubly even binary code (see \cite[Chapter 7.5]{CS} for the details about Construction B).
+Moreover, the $\tau$-conjugate $V_L(1)\circ \tau$ is of twisted type for some $\tau\in\Aut(V_L^{\hat{g}})$ if and only if $L$ is isometric to $\sqrt2E_8$ or the Barnes-Wall lattice of rank $16$.
+Please refer to Definition \ref{Mconj} and Section \ref{S:tw} for the definitions of $\tau$-conjugates and modules of twisted type.
+Notice that both lattices can be constructed by Construction B.

+We consider a generalized Construction B in Section \ref{Sec:ConstAB}, which is different from \cite[Chapter 7.5]{CS} if $p>2$, and generalize the results of \cite{Sh04} in Sections 5, 6 and 7.
+Our main theorem is as follows:

-\begin{maintheorem} Let $L$ be a rootless even lattice of rank $m$.
-Let $g$ be a fixed-point free isometry of $L$ of prime order $p$ and let $\hat{g}$ be a standard lift of $g$.
-Then $V_L^{\hat{g}}$ has extra automorphisms if and only if one of the following holds: \begin{enumerate}[{\rm (i)}] \item $p=2$ and $L$ can be constructed by Construction B from a doubly even binary code of length $m$; \item $p$ is an odd prime and $L$ can be constructed by Construction B from a self-orthogonal code of length $m/(p-1)$ over $\Z_p$ whose dual code contains a codeword of Hamming weight $m/(p-1)$; \item $p=11$ and $L$ is isometric the coinvariant lattice $\Lambda_{11A}$ of the Leech lattice associated with the conjugacy class $11A$ of $O(\Lambda)$; \item $p=23$ and $L$ is isometric to the coinvariant lattice $\Lambda_{23A}$ of the Leech lattice associated with the conjugacy class $23A$ of $O(\Lambda)$. \end{enumerate} \end{maintheorem}
+\begin{maintheorem} Let $L$ be a rootless even lattice of rank $m$ and $p$ a prime number.
+Let $g$ be a fixed-point free isometry of $L$ of order $p$ and let $\hat{g}$ be a (standard) lift of $g$.
+Then $V_L^{\hat{g}}$ has extra automorphisms if and only if one of the following holds: \begin{enumerate}[{\rm (i)}] \item $p=2$ and $L$ can be constructed by Construction B from a doubly even binary code of length $m$.
+In this case, $g$ is the $-1$-isometry. \item $p$ is an odd prime and $L$ can be constructed by Construction B from a self-orthogonal code of length $m/(p-1)$ over $\Z_p$ whose dual code contains a codeword $e$ of Hamming weight $m/(p-1)$; $g$ is given by $g_{\Delta,e}$ as defined in \eqref{Eq:gre}. \item $p=11$ and $L$ is isometric to the coinvariant lattice $\Lambda_{11A}$ of the Leech lattice associated with the conjugacy class $11A$ of $O(\Lambda)$; $g$ is given by the restriction of the $11A$ element on $\Lambda_{11A}$. \item $p=23$ and $L$ is isometric to the coinvariant lattice $\Lambda_{23A}$ of the Leech lattice associated with the conjugacy class $23A$ of $O(\Lambda)$; $g$ is given by the restriction of the $23A$ element on $\Lambda_{23A}$. \end{enumerate} \end{maintheorem}